NCES CCD 2024-25 9 schools CT

 Greenwich school enrollment varies 11× across entities

 Greenwich school enrollment ranges from 236 students (lowest) to 2,620 students (highest), a spread of 2,384 students.
-That spread sits on the wider side of typical variation and reflects typical urban portfolio variation between specialty programs and large neighbourhood schools.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+That spread reflects typical urban portfolio variation between specialty programs and large neighbourhood schools.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

-Greenwich student-teacher ratio is 9.8:1: well below typical (strongly associated with smaller schools or per-school staffing investment that often correlates with stronger per-student supports)
+Greenwich student-teacher ratio is 10.0:1 — low (typically associated with smaller schools or per-school staffing investment that often correlates with stronger per-student supports)

 Most racially and ethnically mixed schools in Greenwich